Students from other graduate departments: Please see the information about our graduate certificates below.

 Evans School MPA students may take electives across an array of substantive and skill areas that build on the core curriculum to strengthen the foundations of a career in public service.

-The Analysis and Evaluation program option deepens students’ skills in analysis and evaluation beyond what is learned in our core courses.
-Courses in this program option are designed to help students develop the skills needed to implement analysis and evaluation in a broad set of institutional contexts, thereby preparing students for careers in which these skills can be applied to a wide variety of policy areas.
-Students completing this option will obtain more than just familiarity with the methods of analysis and evaluation, but will be trained and ready to implement these advanced methods with expertise.
+Public Policy Analysis & Evaluation electives deepens students’ skills in analysis and evaluation beyond what is learned in our core courses.
+These courses designed to help students develop the skills needed to implement analysis and evaluation in a broad set of institutional contexts, thereby preparing students for careers in which these skills can be applied to a wide variety of policy areas.

 • PUBPOL 514 Psychology for Policy Analysis